 A few thoughts on dealing with religious bullies:

 - Our value as a person, our being loved by God is not based on our ability to meet others expectations of us (or our theology)

 - It is not our job to fix or convince anyone of anything.
 We can share what we believe, why we believe it and feel no compulsion to win or convince anyone.
 Let's leave the work of changing hearts to God!

-- Kobayashi Maru - the unwinnable scenario.
+- the unwinnable scenario.
 Used in the fictional series of Star Trek as a test of how cadets will respond in a no-win situation.
-The key for us in no-win scenario's is to respond in the opposite Spirit with love and grace.
+The key for us in no-win scenarios is to respond in the opposite Spirit with love and grace.

-- Don’t entertain trolls - Trolls is an internet term for bullies whose sole purpose is to engage in social media threads to wreak havoc.
+- Trolls is an internet term for bullies whose sole purpose is to engage in social media threads to wreak havoc.
 They enjoy the attention they get by causing dissension.
-They don’t feel badly about what they say and do, and confronting them only feeds their unhealthy behaviour.
+They don’t feel bad about what they say and do and confronting them only feeds their unhealthy behavior.

 - Not everyone with an opinion has earned the right to speak into your life.
 Not everyone has earned the privilege to help you consider your blind spots.
 It is good to have a couple of life-long, faithful friends that can walk with you and support you, and challenge you without feeling like they must “fix you."